 Life is all about changing and learning.
-When we aren’t growing we can get hit with what I call the “cosmic two by four.”
-These types of traumas in our adult lives can look like the breakup of a relationship, being diagnosed with a frightening disease, or the loss of a job.
+When we aren’t growing we can get hit with what I call the “cosmic two by four”.
+This can look like the breakup of a relationship, being diagnosed with a frightening disease or the loss of a job.
 That kind of journey into the depths of despair can also be seen as life throwing us into a full course correction.
-Many traditions speak of the momentous shifts coming from these traumas as a “Zen Slap” or a “Shaman’s Blow.”
-Here’s a parable that helps to illustrate this idea.

 There has been a lot written about the importance of finding a core issue.
 In fact, my ability to find core issues quickly is something people often say about my work.
 Core issues are your assumptions about the world and who you are.
 It’s often reflected in the way you behave.
 Often they are subconscious and hidden to you.
 One of the things I love about EFT is it’s ability to jog the subconscious mind and allow ideas and concepts to come to the forefront of consciousness.
 Core issues are the framework of your reality-

 EFT utilizes several concepts that are aspects of Neuro-Linguistic Programming, or NLP.
 One of the most important concepts, especially when working on life challenges, is the idea of congruence.
 Congruence could be defined as “rapport within oneself, or internal and external consistency.”
 Another simple way of thinking about it is the compliance between your ideal self and your actual self.
 I also think that the larger societal conversation about the need for authenticity is very resonant with this concept of congruence.

 Tim walks into his boss’s office saying that he’d like a raise since he had been doing the job of 3 people.
 His boss says, “I can’t give you a raise but if you tell me who those other 2 are, I’ll fire them” In these unstable economic times, it is not uncommon to have… Read More »